Places to Go

-New York’s most famous zoos – The Central Park Zoo, Bronx Zoo and Buffalo Zoo – are favorite vacation destinations because kids love to see and know more about the animals and their lives in the wild.
+New York’s most famous zoos – The Central Park Zoo, Bronx Zoo, and Buffalo Zoo – are favorite vacation destinations because kids love to see and know more about the animals and their lives in the wild.
 At The Fort Rickey Children's Discovery Zoo, the focus is on fostering kind and gentle animal interactions to help kids grow into adults who care about wildlife and conservation.
-The New York Times calls The Wild Center “stunning!” -- hundreds of exhibits, indoors and out, include rarely seen Adirondack native animals.
+The New York Times calls The Wild Center “stunning!” -- hundreds of exhibits, indoors and out, including rarely seen Adirondack native animals.

 At Braddock Bay Bird Observatory, banding seasons and International Migratory Bird Day are popular annual events.
 Looking higher into the skies, the Vanderbilt Planetarium uses ultra high definition video and surround sound for awe-inspiring journeys featuring NASA satellite imagery.

 There’s so much to see at the American Museum of Natural History!
 Birds of the world.
 Ocean life.
 North American Forests.
 Reptiles.
 Amphibians.
 Meteors.
 Fossils.
 Human origins.
 DINOSAURS!
-At Rochester Museum and Science Center, there’s a planetarium, outdoor nature center and three floors of hands-on exhibits; Niagara Gorge Discovery Center brings the Falls and Gorge into clear focus with virtual reality fun, climbing walls and miles of hiking trails.
+At Rochester Museum and Science Center, there’s a planetarium, outdoor nature center and three floors of hands-on exhibits; Niagara Gorge Discovery Center brings the Falls and Gorge into clear focus with virtual reality fun, climbing walls, and miles of hiking trails.

 Brooklyn Children's Museum, the first museum just for kids, was founded in 1899 and today embraces children of all ages, abilities and learning styles.
 A recent expansion offers all-new exhibits and all-new programs.